Goldielockz30/Tradebotguide/Trading_Bot_Dashboard_StepbyStep.md

   ```bash
   python -m venv .venv          # This step isolates your project's dependencies, preventing conflicts with other Python projects: (skip if you get a "permission denied" error)
   ```
+  - Virtual Environment Activation: Ensure that your virtual environment is activated before running pip freeze.
+This ensures that only the packages installed within the virtual environment are included in the requirements.txt file, not global packages.

   ```bash
   .\.venv\Scripts\Activate.ps1        # On Windows powershell - works in VS Code